elb-min-uhh/atom-elearnjs/README.md

 All locations will be stored by their output _type_ and the _markdown file_ and will only be overwritten when `Save as...` (described above) is used.

+## Settings

+You can change the settings of this atom package by clicking on the tab _Packages_ and then go to _Settings_->_Manage Packages_.
+Search for _atom-elearnjs_ and click on _Settings_.

+Settings are divided into groups. _General_ settings will most likely affect all outputs. _HTML_ and _PDF_ will only affect their specific output.
+These settings are all global, meaning that they affect all markdown files you convert with _atom-elearnjs_.

+The settings are further described here.

+### General

+* _Start a new section at headings_:
+    * This will automatically detect headings
+    * Only markdown style headings with hashes (#), not underlined headings (= or -)
+    * Sections are used by elearn.js to create pages
+    * For further information about sections read the _sections_ part in __Additions to Markdown Syntax__
+* _New sections up to depth_:
+    * Only if _Start a new section at headings_ is on
+    * This will define which headings are used to create sections
+    * e.g. _H3 - ### Heading_ will activate automatic section generation for
+        * _H1 - # Heading_
+        * _H2 - ## Heading_
+        * _H3 - ### Heading_
+    * For further information about sections read the _sections_ part in _Additions to Markdown Syntax_

+### HTML

+_There are no settings for HTML yet._

+### PDF

+* _Start a new page at a section start_:
+    * Works with automatically generated sections by _Start a new section at headings_ and the extended syntax described below
+* _Zoom of PDF Output_:
+    * Will zoom all of the content by this factor
+    * Can be used e.g. to make the font bigger/smaller
+    * 0.5: half the size, 1: no zoom, 2: double the size
+    * Can be used as a fix for a zoom issue.
+See __Known Issues__
+* _Delay of HTML rendering_:
+    * The page is calculated as html in the background and then rendered to pdf
+    * Adds a wait time to make sure all the scripts are done
+    * The value is in seconds

 ## Additions to Markdown Syntax

 To use additional elearn.js features or add meta information or